adriandavidbrand/ngx-rxcache/projects/ngx-rxcache/src/lib/README.md

 export interface RxCacheItemConfig<T> {
-  id: string; // A unique string that is used to identify and retrive the item from the cache construct?: () => Observable<T>; // An optional constructor function that returns an observable of your type persist?: (val: T) => Observable<any>; // An optional save function that persists the current instance saved?: (val: any) => void; // An optional save callback function that is called after the persist method succeeds stringify?: (val: T) => any; // An optional function to transform the value before it is stringified for storage parse?: (val: any) => T; // An optional function to transform the value after it is parse from storage load?: boolean; // An optional flag to call the constructor function as soon as the item is created
+  id: string; // A unique string that is used to identify and retrive the item from the cache construct?: () => Observable<T>; // An optional constructor function that returns an observable of your type save?: (val: T) => Observable<any>; // An optional save function that saves the current instance saved?: (val: any) => void; // An optional save callback function that is called after the save method succeeds stringify?: (val: T) => any; // An optional function to transform the value before it is stringified for storage parse?: (val: any) => T; // An optional function to transform the value after it is parse from storage load?: boolean; // An optional flag to call the constructor function as soon as the item is created